• About

 This superior oil hails from the pressed nuts of Macadamia trees.
 It’s a precious delight for your skin and is now established as among the finest regenerative oils obtainable.

-It’s loaded with monounsaturated fatty acids, and resembles the oil naturally created by your skin.
-Macadamia oil makes a fantastic, defensive oil due to its higher absorption rate and is used to heal scars, sun burn and small wounds.
+It’s loaded with monounsaturated fatty acids and resembles the oil naturally created by your skin.
+Macadamia oil makes a fantastic, defensive oil due to its higher absorption rate and is used to heal scars, sunburn, and small wounds.

-• Macadamia Nut Oil at Mountain Rose
+Macadamia Nut Oil from Mountain Rose

 Meadowfoam Seed Oil (Limnanthes alba)

-A wonderful oil that is used in many cosmetic applications.
+Wonderful oil that is used in many cosmetic applications.

-• Best Meadowfoam Seed Oil at Amazon
+Meadowfoam Seed Oil from Amazon

 Neem Oil

 A potent oil with plenty of benefits for therapeutic as well as medicinal application.
-A good anti-septic, anti-viral, anti-fungal and anti-bacterial, this particular oil can be used broadly in lotions, dental care products and hair care.
+A good anti-septic, anti-viral, anti-fungal, and anti-bacterial, this particular oil can be used broadly in lotions, dental care products, and hair care.

 This oil is extremely rich, possesses a strong scent, and should be diluted as necessary.